Christinaliang/cancer-cell-semantic-segmentation/README.md

-# cancer-cell-semantic-segmentation
+# Semantic Segmentation of Cancer Cells
-PyTorch implementation of several CNNs for segmentation of cancer cells.
+PyTorch implementation of several CNN-based models for segmentation of cancer cells.
 # Requirement
 Python 3.6.4